msddev/Nimble-Code-Challenge/README.md

 **Reviewer Note:** Please ensure your Android Studio is configured to use JDK 17 for this project to avoid potential build issues.
 You can check and modify your JDK settings in Android Studio.

+**NDK:**

+This project also requires the use of the NDK.
+The NDK is a set of tools that allows you to develop native code for Android applications.

+**Reviewer Note:** Please ensure that you have the NDK installed and configured correctly.
+You can check and modify your NDK settings in Android Studio.

 ## Architecture